BarasBostjan/Multifinger-gripper/SW/readme.md

 ## Basic Settings

 It is possible to change the operating mode and maximum rotation speed of individual motors.
 Since the program's functions rely on these settings, it is advisable to leave them as they are.
 The `offset` and `max` lists can be set after all fingers have been calibrated to avoid recalibrating every time the program runs (except in the cases mentioned below).
-The last parameter that can be set here is `defaultSpeed`, which determines the speed at which the motors will rotate during movement and gripping functions if no specific speed is provided.
+The last parameter that can be set here is `defaultSpeed`, which determines the speed at which the motors will rotate during movement and grasping functions if no specific speed is provided.
 The value ranges from 0 to 100, indicating the percentage of the motor's rotation speed, where 0% means the motor is stationary, and 100% represents the maximum rotation speed.

 Parameter settings between lines 81 and 87 of the MATLAB program: